National Portrait Gallery and Wikimedia Foundation copyright dispute

-In July 2009, lawyers representing the British National Portrait Gallery (NPG) sent an email letter warning of possible legal action for alleged copyright infringement to Derrick Coetzee, an editor/administrator of the free content multimedia repository Wikimedia Commons, hosted by the Wikimedia Foundation (WMF), after Coetzee uploaded more than 3,300 high-resolution images of artworks, taken from the NPG website, to Wikimedia Commons.
+In July 2009, lawyers representing the British National Portrait Gallery (NPG) sent an email letter warning of possible legal action for alleged copyright infringement to Derrick Coetzee, a former editor and administrator of the free content multimedia repository Wikimedia Commons, hosted by the Wikimedia Foundation (WMF), after Coetzee uploaded more than 3,300 high-resolution images of artworks, taken from the NPG website, to Wikimedia Commons.

 The NPG accepted that the artworks depicted were in the public domain, but contended that they owned exclusive rights to their reproductions, demanding that they be removed from Wikimedia Commons.
 The images were not deleted and, following criticism of the NPG's stance from the Wikimedia Foundation and the Electronic Frontier Foundation, the NPG did not pursue the matter further.

-An unrelated 2023 Court of Appeal judgement clarified that, in England and Wales, no new copyright is created in making a photographic reproduction of a two-dimensional public domain artwork.
+An unrelated 2023 Court of Appeal judgement clarified that in England and Wales no new copyright is created in making a photographic reproduction of a two-dimensional public domain artwork.
 The NPG website continues to assert ownership of copyright.